MEET THE CAST

 ALTY TRAVELSTEAD

 Alty was a child in the autumn of 1955, living a comfortable, carefree life.
-That all changed when his father, a charismatic local businessman and church leader, was implicated in the Boise sex ring cases.
+His family owned the “Howdy Pardner” Drive-In, renown for its rooftop song and dance shows, That all changed when his father, a charismatic local businessman and church leader, was implicated in the Boise sex ring cases.
 The allegations would change the lives of Alty and his family lives forever.
 He recounts the story of their ordeal and the lifelong implications for he and his family.
 The interview in The Fall of ‘55 is the only interview Alty ever gave about his family’s story.

 RON BESS